Xklienz/xz-setmux/README.md

 # Whats is setmux
-setmux adalah program termux untuk mengubah tampilan termux Anda,
-seperti: background termux, latar depan termux, tampilan awal termux, dll.
+setmux is a termux program to change the appearance of your termux, such as: termux background, termux foreground, termux initial display, etc.